mattlennon3/awesome-config/README.md

 - [x] need some contingency if we are using less than 3 monitors to put all tags on each screen
 - [x] adding laptop layout would be good. (maybe tag property like specific_screen for desktop only?)
 - [x] if a tag name is "Web{{i}}" replace "{{i}}" with the tag number it will be
-- [ ] set default tag per screen
+- [ ] set default tag per screen.
+Should be screen prop rather than selected_tag_for_screen

 Tag todo
-- [ ] Add screenshot client name into the file name.
+- [x] Add screenshot client name into the file name.
-  - [ ] create a folder for the client name and place it there?
+  - [x] create a folder for the client name and place it there?
 - [x] If a tag has a number in the name, if you do mod + (number), jump to that tag) (Automatically worked)
 - [ ] hotkey to rename current tag